MichaelCWalsh7/milestone-project-1/TESTING.md

         creator's CV, or they can click the button below to open/download the PDF.

-    5. As a Returning Visitor, I want to be able to quickly and easily see where the creators skills and abilities lie within the field of web design find out what kind of programming languages and frameworks that they have experience with.
+    5. As a Returning Visitor, I want to be able to quickly and easily see where the creators skills and abilities lie within the field of web design find out what kind of programming languages and frameworks they have experience with.
         1. The 'Currently' section on the home page informs the user with helpful graphs and images what languages the creator is comfortable with.
         2. The 'Projects' section of the site has various links to projects that the creator has made, but also descriptions of the design process and purpose of the website, which offers further insight into the creator's abilities.